SemanticMediaWiki/SemanticMediaWiki/Tesa/README.md

 ## Tests

-The library provides unit tests that covers the core-functionality normally run by the [continues integration platform][GitHub Actions for Continuous Integration (CI)].
+The library provides unit tests that covers the core-functionality normally run by the [continuous integration platform][GitHub Actions for Continuous Integration (CI)].
 Tests can also be executed manually using the
 `composer phpunit` command from the root directory.

 ## Release notes